 There’s a lot of things in my life I’ve done wrong with money.
 Some people would say having my first child at 19 when I was a full-time university student with no assets and no job was a bad money decision – credit cards were always in use and money was always tight.
 But I made that work and my kids never missed out on anything.

 The real money killer was the two divorces.
 When you get divorced, not only do you lose half your assets and half your possessions, you then have to pay for everything yourself.
-After my second divorce, I really wanted to keep my children in a nice home in the same area as before, and as a result my mortgage payments were over 60% of my net income at one point.
+After my second divorce, I really wanted to keep my children in a nice home in the same area as before, and as a result at one point my mortgage payments were over 60% of my net income.
 Not easy and I guess not sensible either, but again I made it work.

 Near the end of last year, with my mid-40s looming, the kids no longer financially dependent, and no further divorces planned (ha), I decided to get smarter about money.
 Luckily I have always planned for retirement so that is taken care of, but I wanted to be better with the short to medium term stuff.